Prostate cancer can be a devastating diagnosis. Each year, thousands of people pass away due to prostate cancer.

-- The ellagic acid found in raspberries and strawberries has also been found to be useful in men with cancer risk.
+The ellagic acid in raspberries and strawberries can also be useful in men with cancer risk.
 This chemical could possibly reduce the growth of prostate cancer cells.
 It could also help by inhibiting the activity of substances known to contribute to cancer.

-There are a few reasons why fiber should be included in a diet for a man with prostate cancer, including:
+There are a few reasons why a man with prostate cancer should include fiber in their diet, including:

-- Fiber is known to bind to carcinogens.
-These are compounds known to cause damage to cells.
+- Fiber binds to carcinogens.
+These compounds cause damage to cells.
 The cellular damage caused by carcinogens may result in the development of cancer.

 - In addition to binding to carcinogens, fiber also sticks to certain toxins in the body.
-When attached, the fiber is expelled from the body, along with these compounds.
+When attached, the fiber expells from the body, along with these compounds.

 - Fiber assists in regulating the number of hormones that are present in the body.
 While hormones are essential, high amounts of certain hormones, such as testosterone, may increase prostate cancer risk.

-- Studies show that fiber may help reduce the rate at which a cancerous tumor in the prostate gland grows.
+- Research indicates that fiber may contribute to slowing the growth rate of cancerous tumors in the prostate gland.
 In one study, there was a reduction in cancer growth after just 10 days of introducing individuals to a high-fiber diet.